 What books have you recently received?
 Did you get any for Christmas?
 Excited to read something new?
 Let me know in the comments below 🙂

-Don’t forget to follow My Peacock books in these places 🙂 !
+Don’t forget to follow me in these places 🙂 !

 Merry Christmas everyone,